ScrappyCocco/ScroccoDiscordBot/README.md

 List of deleted commands:
 * `!hacked`: using haveibeenpwned API v2 this command checked all the breaches with the given email.
 Sadly, there's no longer a free API to use.
 Command deleted in [this commit](https://github.com/ScrappyCocco/ScroccoDiscordBot/commit/8c90ac7c436ce352094568cd8bc50dd28a1ca6a8);

+Note that lots of commands **may not work as expected or not work at all** because the APIs has changed or has been removed.
+I will fix some of them, while others will remain offline, as this is only a simple bot made for fun.

 ## Built Using